stellar/awesome-stellar/README.md

 <div align="center"><a href="https://meridian.stellar.org/"><img width="100%" align="center" src="meridian_header.PNG"></a></div>
 <br>

 [Introducing Meridian](https://medium.com/stellar-development-foundation/introducing-meridian-24c3396b868d).
 A new financial future is coming, and it's built on Stellar.
 Let's talk about it at [Meridian](https://meridian.stellar.org/).
-Agenda coming soon.
-[Buy tickets now!](https://www.eventbrite.com/e/meridian-tickets-66494150795)
+See the agenda [here!](https://meridian.stellar.org/agenda)

 Stellar Meridian is a two-day conference taking place November 4-5, 2019 in Mexico City.